doug-moen/openscad2/rfc/Complex_Geometry.md

   The cost of rendering the preview pane is proportional to the number of primitives in the CSG tree.
   And this operation can be made highly parallel.
 IceSL implements preview entirely in the FPU.
-* Currently, curved objects are implemented using polygonal approximations. `$fn` controls the resolution: the higher the resolution, the more memory is consumed and the slower things get.
+* Currently, curved objects are implemented using polygonal approximations. `$fn` controls the resolution: the higher the resolution, the more memory is consumed and the longer you wait for a preview.
   With functional geometry, curved objects are represented analytically, and previewed at effectively infinite resolution (`$fn = ∞`) for free.